GiacobboNicola/IC4popsyn/README.md

 # IC4popsyn

-Take a look to `test.py` to understand the idea of this module.
+Type `pytest tests` to run the tests.